Rising seniors typically enroll in five courses, which is a standard course load. The following circumstances may allow seniors to take six courses:

-Any course offered by the Visual & Performing Arts Department.
+Taking a course offered by the Visual & Performing Arts Department.

-Any computer science course.
+Taking a computer science course.

 Note, that under no circumstances may students enroll in more than six courses, and learning opportunities on campus are not limited to what appears on a transcript.